naftalib/dashBoard/README.md

 # Note:

-:roll_eyes: Since this app is making use of free API's, some of the http requests are non-secure, which github pages doesn't support, thus I haven't currently got a live demo on line.
+:roll_eyes: Since this app is making use of free API's, some of the http requests are non-secure, which github pages doesn't support, therefore currently a live demo isn't available.

-:thumbsup: **Therefore** please download the zip folder here under "code" and run the index.html file on your local browser.
+:thumbsup: **Therefore** to see this app in action simply click the large green "code" button to your top right and download the .zip, unpack adn run the index.html file locally.
+You can even install it as a chrome extention!

 # About